dexidp/dex/README.md

 Dex runs natively on top of any Kubernetes cluster using Custom Resource Definitions and can drive API server authentication through the OpenID Connect plugin.
 Clients, such as the [`kubernetes-dashboard`](https://github.com/kubernetes/dashboard) and `kubectl`, can act on behalf of users who can login to the cluster through any identity provider dex supports.

-* More docs for running dex as a Kubernetes authenticator can be found [here](https://dexidp.io/docs/kubernetes/).
+* More docs for running dex as a Kubernetes authenticator can be found [here](https://dexidp.io/docs/guides/kubernetes/).
-* You can find more about companies and projects, which uses dex, [here](./ADOPTERS.md).
+* You can find more about companies and projects which use dex, [here](./ADOPTERS.md).

 ## Connectors